doctorandrewbrown/community-appliances/README.md

 This [video](https://github.com/user-attachments/assets/79698b64-8b53-451e-a0c8-70dce84bbfa2) gives an overview of most of the main actions in the purchasing process.

+### Registering for an Account
+- As a user I want to sign-up for an account to access useful/interesting additional features in the app

 ### Users with an Account
 Visitors can make purchases with or without an account.
 However, signing-up for an account gives users access to additional useful or interesting functionality
-- As a user with an account I want to retain and update default delivery information to prefill my delivery details into a form at checkout
+- As a user with an account I want to create and update default delivery information to prefill my delivery details into a form at checkout
 - As a user with an account I want to view a record of previous purchases, ie an order-history
 - As a user with an account I want the option to make a volunteer profile linked to my account, in order to volunteer with the charity

-### Registering for an Account
-- As a user I want to sign-up for an account to access useful/interesting additional features in the app

 ### Managing the Store
 - As an admin user